sangRam698/AtliQMart_Supply_Chain_Analysis/README.md

 🎯 Task
 Imagine yourself as Peter Pandey, a newly joined data analyst in the supply chain team.
 Your role is to:

-✅ Build a Dashboard to track service levels.
+✅ Build a Dashboard to track service levels

 ✅ Create Metrics based on the metric list provided.

 ✅ Analyze & Derive Insights beyond the stakeholder requirements.

 You will be provided with:
 📌 Business knowledge & explanations

 📌 Metadata

 📌 Peter Pandey’s notes from the stakeholder meeting
 📌 Problem Files (Download below)